Project-Group-Compiler/Cold_Compiler/README.md

 cd Cold_Compiler
 ```

-## Running the parser
+## Running the IR generator

-1. Build the parser
+1. Build the IR generator

     Run the following command in the root directory: